Camicam311/EDA-of-Bike-Share-Data/README.md

 ![](Exploratory_Data_Analysis_on_Ford_GoBike_Data_files/figure-markdown_github/unnamed-chunk-4-1.png)

 In fact, 61735 of the 66541 of the empty strings in the gender columns are from customers.
-Not including observatios with missing values in analysis runs a risk of bias if there is a lurking variable, which is a problem I will encounter when I look at ages of ride next.
+Not including observatios with missing values in analysis runs a risk of bias if there is a lurking variable, which is a problem I will encounter when I look at ages of rides next.

     ##
     ##                     Female   Male  Other